Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

 It was the overarching style of the Chrysler and Empire State buildings and Rockefeller Center.
-The Golden Gate Bridge is an Art Deco-inspired structure as is the Nebraska State Capitol building, the only state capitol to be built in the style.
+The Golden Gate Bridge is an Art Deco-inspired structure as is the Nebraska State Capitol building, the only Art Deco state capitol.

 Unlike Art Nouveau which favored curves and free-flowing lines, Art Deco emphasized precise geometric shapes and forms using parallel straight lines, zigzags, chevrons, and stylized floral motifs.
 It represented industrialism, technology, and speed.
 The first "streamlined" locomotives and automobiles were, in fact, Art Deco motifs.

 Furnishings usually contained rich colors and strong stylized shapes.
 A comfortable sofa, at least one club or lounge chair, and a coffee table are almost required elements of the Art Nouveau or Art Deco living room.

 Called by many names, the most common being "Danish Modern", no style captured the post-war spirit quite like Scandinavian Modernism, a celebration of simple, uncomplicated designs, minimalism, and functionality.

 The style was an extension of the European Arts & Crafts movement developed by Scandinavian designers such as Kaare Klint, Herman Gesellius, and Armas Lindgren but was also fertilized by ideas from other countries.